router-for-me/Cli-Proxy-API-Management-Center/README.md

 Minimum required version: ≥ 6.0.0
 Recommended version: ≥ 6.0.19

-Starting from version 6.0.19, the WebUI has been integrated into the main program and is accessible via `/management.html`.
+Since version 6.0.19, the WebUI has been rolled into the main program.
+You can access it by going to /management.html on the external port after firing up the main project.

 ## Features